 Some examples of functional nutrition lab tests you can run via a holistic/functional dietitian include:

-- Comprehensive stool analysis testing
+- Comprehensive stool analysis testing (such as the GI MAP test)

 - Micronutrient testing